Polymer/polymer-modulizer/README.md

 ## 🚧 Warning: Extremely Early Preview! 🚧

-polymer-modulizer, and the output it generates, are very early versions.
-As far as we can tell, they mostly work, but they're still subject to bugs, unexpected behavior, breaking changes, and especially, too little documentation.
+polymer-modulizer may include bugs, unexpected behavior, breaking changes, and especially, too little documentation.

-We are opening this tool now so we can work in the open, and to gather feedback on how well it works on your code.
 If you choose to use it:

  1. 🚿 Run the tool in a clean Git working directory, or use workspace mode.
 Do not run on uncommitted changes.
  2. 📞 Please report any issues you find!